German nurse charged with 97 more murders

 He is accused of killing 62 patients in Delmenhorst and 35 patients in Oldenburg clinics.

-Hoegel was previously jailed in 2015 after being convicted of killing six people, leading authorities to investigate hundreds of deaths and exhume bodies of former patients in the clinics where he worked.
+Hoegel was previously jailed in 2015 after being convicted of two murder charges, three attempted murder charges, and one charge of dangerous bodily assault.
+Those convictions led authorities to investigate hundreds of deaths and exhume bodies of former patients in the clinics where he worked.

 In past hearings, Hoegel said he felt euphoric when he managed to bring a patient back to life, and devastated when he failed, AFP said.